 It's massive -- the largest on the lake -- and around 10 times the size of Kompong Phluk.
 As with Kompong Phluk, the main livelihood here is fishing, but in a number of ways it is a more interesting village to visit.
 There's a large village temple and a good stretch of village can be wandered through, even in the height of the monsoon.
 Further afield you can continue by boat out to a meeting ...
 Read more about Kompong Khleang .

 Templed-out?
 You won’t have been the first person to have been overwhelmed by the number of Angkorian ruins to take in.
-Angkor Silk Farm is just one of the antidotes available to help balance out the historical with the contemporary — and it costs nothing at all to ...
+Angkor Silk Farm is just one of the antidotes available to help balance out the historical with the contemporary — it costs nothing at all to visit and we found it surprisingly ...
 Read more about Angkor Silk Farm .

-Fancy a night of joy, madness, music, dance and ginormous puppetry (no, that is not a euphemism)?
-Then keep an eye out for The Giant Puppet Parade, the culmination of the Giant Puppet Project and one the biggest nights of the year in Siem Reap.
-It’s an occasion to let the kids from the many children’s organisations around town to stand out and really shine.
-The whole event is a wonder to ...
+Fancy a night of joy, madness, music, dance and ginormous puppetry?
+Then keep an eye out for The Giant Puppet Parade, which happens every year around about the end of February/beginning of March.
+It’s the joyous creation of the Giant Puppet Project and one the biggest nights of the year in Siem Reap: an occasion to let the kids from the many children’s organisations around town stand out and ...
 Read more about The Giant Puppet Project .